renyujiang/EC601/README.md

 # EC601
-Hi, this is Renyu Jiang's repository for EC601 A1 2022
+Hi, this is Renyu Jiang's repository for EC601 A1 in 2022

 ## Contents：